 The World Time

-The concentric, 24-hour chapter-ring is divided into nocturnal and diurnal hours.
 In the design, the local time zone is set at the 12 o'clock position, with the hour and minute hand set at local time.
-The correct time (hours and minutes) is then displayed for every time zone in the world simultaneously (with clear local-time indication) on a single dial.
+The correct hours and minutes are then displayed for every time zone in the world simultaneously, with clear local-time indication on a single dial.
 In 1959, Patek Philippe obtained a patent for Cottier's device, with the manufacture having become synonymous with the complication.
 In 1953, they released the reference 2523, which has since come to be cemented as one of the manufacturer’s most iconic models.
 Almost 60 years later, the 5131G carries this legacy forwards.

-Powered by the above-mentioned, ultra-thin calibre 240 HU (‘Heure Universelle’), the self-winding movement features a 22K gold micro-rotor, allowing for a height less than 3.9mm; despite the world-time mechanism, placed dial-side on top of the movement.
+Powered by the above-mentioned ultra-thin 240 HU ("Heure Universelle"), this self-winding movement features an elegant 22K gold micro-rotor, allowing a height below 3.9mm; despite the world-time mechanism, placed dial-side on top of the movement.

-The calibre 240 HU features a Spiromax balance spring (made of silicon-based Silinvar), working in conjunction with a Gyromax balance-wheel.
-The movement is beautifully finished, with fine Geneva stripes, perlage and anglage, as well as exquisite chamfering on all angles.
+The 240 HU features a Spiromax balance spring, made of silicon-based Silinvar, working in conjunction with a Gyromax balance-wheel.
+The movement is beautifully finished, with finely-applied Geneva stripes, perlage and anglage, as well as exquisite chamfering on all angles.